Josip Broz Tito: Evaluation

-Tito was interred in a mausoleum in Belgrade, which forms part of a memorial complex in the grounds of the Museum of Yugoslav History (formerly called "Museum 25 May" and "Museum of the Revolution").
-The actual mausoleum is called House of Flowers (Kuća Cveća), and numerous people visit the place as a shrine to "better times".
-The museum keeps the gifts Tito received during his presidency.
-The collection includes original prints of Los Caprichos by Francisco Goya, and many others.
-The Government of Serbia planned to merge it into the Museum of the History of Serbia.
+With the passing of the 1974 Yugoslav Constitution, Tito initiated what, according to A. Ross Johnson of the United States Department of State, "constituted the first effort in postwar Yugoslavia (and the first attempt in any Communist system) to establish depersonalised and institutionalised 'rules of the game' in Party decision-making bodies intended to apply to the period of succession."
+This system created a state and party presidency that was governed collectively, each limited to one year term of office.
+But this system might have contributed to the collapse of Yugoslavia, according to professor Robert M. Hayden: "While perhaps no federal structure could have contained the political pressures of Yugoslavia in 1989/91, the flaws of the 1974 constitution served to ensure that they became unmanageable, thus making civil war virtually inevitable.
+Responsibility for the war must thus be shared, between the Slovenes, whose actions destroyed the federal structure, Slobodan Milošević, whose aggressive politics goaded the Slovenes into doing so, and the drafters of the constitution, who made the chimaera of a "confederation" seem a reasonable constitutional structure."

 Legacy

 Tito is credited with transforming Yugoslavia from a poor nation to a middle-income one that saw vast improvements in women's rights, health, education, urbanisation, industrialisation, and many other areas of human and economic development.
-A 2010 poll found that as many as 81% of Serbs believe that life was better under Tito.
-Tito also ranked first in the "Greatest Croatian" poll which was conducted in Croatia, in 2003.
+A 2010 poll found that as many as 81% of Serbians believe that life was better under Tito.
+Tito also ranked first in the "Greatest Croatian" poll which was conducted in 2003 by the Croatian weekly news magazine Nacional.

-During his life and especially in the first year after his death, several places were named after Tito.
-Several of these places have since returned to their original names.
+During his life and especially in the first year after his death, several places were named after Tito; several of these have since returned to their original names.